Shaky NAFTA deal threatens Navistar's Mexico-made exports to world

-MONTERREY, Mexico (Reuters) - Less than half the trucks exported from Navistar’s (NAV.N) mammoth Escobedo plant in Mexico are sold in North America but the factory’s success remains tightly tied to the uncertain future of the region’s NAFTA free trade deal.
+MONTERREY, Mexico, Oct 9 (Reuters) - Less than half the trucks exported from Navistar’s mammoth Escobedo plant in Mexico are sold in North America but the factory’s success remains tightly tied to the uncertain future of the region’s NAFTA free trade deal.

 Navistar’s Mexican factory, now the U.S. company’s largest worldwide, exports to around 30 countries and sells less to the United States than competitors such as Daimler AG, one of the top three truck-makers in Mexico, which sends three-quarters of its Mexican-made commercial vehicles north.